 The Current Generation of Leaders

 In 1970, aware that Maison Louis Jadot’s future growth lay in its increasing role as owner-producer, Gagey engaged Jacques Lardière, a brilliant young enologist, as his assistant and eventual technical director.
-Lardière is today acknowledged as one of Burgundy’s, finest winemakers, an artist with the reins of nature in one hand and those of technology in the other.
+Lardière is today acknowledged as one of Burgundy’s finest winemakers, an artist with the reins of nature in one hand and those of technology in the other.
 In 1984, André Gagey’s son, Pierre-Henry Gagey, joined the firm with a strong background in business administration and management and an inherited knowledge of wines.
 In February of 1985, the négociant firm of Maison Louis Jadot was purchased by the owners of Kobrand Corporation, sole United States importer of Jadot Burgundies since 1945.
 In 1991, Pierre-Henry Gagey assumed the position of President which he held until retiring in 2022.
 His son, Thibault Gagey, has been promoted to Managing Director responsible for all day-to-day operations.
 The role of President is now held by Thomas Seiter.
 After working side-by-side with legendary winemaker Jacques Lardière for three years, Frédéric Barnier was named Technical Director in 2013.
 He has since guided all new vineyard acquisitions, grape contracts, the expansion into Chablis, and developed Jadot’s state of the art viticulture and vinification teams.

 The Jadot Property